slerman12/Help-me/7-Ongoing.md

 ### Propositions

-Now, assume the proposition stated in the PhD student handbook: “When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support.” - PhD student handbook, page 15.
+Now, hypothesize the proposition stated in the PhD student handbook: “When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support.” - PhD student handbook, page 15.
 Mathematically:

 **(1) $\vert x \vert > 0$.**